eProsima/Fast-DDS-docs/docs/dynamictypes.rst

     DynamicTypeBuilderFactory::GetInstance()->DeleteBuilder(pBuilder);
     DynamicDataFactory::GetInstance()->DeleteData(pData);

-To ease this management, the library incorporates special shared pointers to call to the factories to delete the object directly ( `DynamicTypeBuilder_ptr` and  `DynamicData_ptr`).
+To ease this management, the library incorporates a special kind of shared pointers to call to the factories to delete the object directly ( `DynamicTypeBuilder_ptr` and  `DynamicData_ptr`).
-The only restriction about using this kind of pointers are the methods `LoanValue` and `ReturnLoanedValue`, because they return a pointer to an object that is already managed by the library and using a `DynamicData_ptr` with them will cause a crash.
+The only restriction on using this kind of pointers are the methods `LoanValue` and `ReturnLoanedValue`, because they return a pointer to an object that is already managed by the library and using a `DynamicData_ptr` with them will cause a crash.
-DynamicType will always be return as DynamicType_ptr because there is no internal management of its memory.
+DynamicType will always be returned as DynamicType_ptr because there is no internal management of its memory.

 .. code-block:: c++